 8. Not Every Ragdoll Is a Lap Cat

 Some people mistakenly believe that Ragdolls are safe for allergy sufferers because they lack an undercoat.
-While they do shed less and don’t mat as much, they still produce allergenic proteins in their saliva and skin, which can trigger allergic reactions.
+They do shed less and donโt mat as much.
+However, they still produce allergenic proteins in their saliva and skin.
+These proteins can trigger allergic reactions.

 10. Yes, They Shed (But Less Than Most Cats)